lcapellino/Typo3_Mailman_ext/Documentation/Template.rst

 Template editing
 ================

 Mailman Extension comes with a default HTML template.
 The Template is located under mailmanext/Resources/Private/Templates/MailingList.html (**do not change the name!**).
-Feel free to edit this so it fits your needs
+Feel free to edit this so it fits your needs.

 .. highlight:: html